treylorswift/InfluencerToolkit/README.md

     filter:
     {
-        tags:Array<string> - only messages followers whose Twitter bio contains words matching any of the tags specified
+        tags:Array<string> - only contacts followers whose Twitter bio contains words that match any of the tags specified }
-    }

     sort:string - "influence" orders recipients by their follower count, "recent"